 My heart started beating faster and faster.
 I thought I would faint.
 It was night, I cried and told them to let me go that day itself.
 They took turns slapping me and told me to not make any noise; talked among themselves, murmuring that I should be done away with and my body thrown in the river.
 I still had a Nikon dslr, a Macbook Air, an iPhone & cash (4000 Rupees) on me.

 I don’t remember how the night passed.
 I knew inside my heart, they were not going to let me walk away just like that.
-Inspite of promising that we would walk back, they were chilled out and relaxed till 9.
+Inspite of promising that we would walk back, they were chilled out and relaxed till 9 in the morning.
 Then I insisted I be left alone on my own.
 It made them agitated, this talk of mine.
 One of them bought an iron rod from somewhere and waved it at me.
 I froze.

 At that moment I told them my bags were theirs and that I wanted my life to be spared.
 They started pacifying me and quickly made lunch.
 I was forcibly told to eat and wipe my tears lest anybody in the village know what was happening.

 One of the guys and me left earlier than the others to walk to the village where we had stayed the first night.
-My money had already been taken away except for a paltry sum of 500 Rupees.
-They kept asking me for my atm card, which I had safely hidden.
+My money had already been taken away and they had left a paltry sum of 500 Rupees with me.
+They kept asking for my atm card, which I had safely hidden.
 Once in the open I felt relieved, almost as if fresh life had been injected in me.
-Upon reaching, I tried to start walking all the way to Dhola but I was warned to not even attempt doing that.
+Upon reaching, I tried to start walking all the way to Dhaula but I was warned to not even attempt doing that.
 My heart shuddered to think if I could survive another night in captivity.

 The other three reached a little later with a live chicken in hand and commanded us to join them.
 I had no choice in the matter and we ended up at a fortune teller’s den.
 It seemed that they wanted to scare the living daylights out of me, I’m ashamed to say but they managed that.
 After some weird rituals, the chicken was sacrificed on top of my head.
 They say a man’s strength is judged on how he reacts when everything has been taken away from him.
-I didn’t flinch and confidently got up and asked if we could continue to Dhola or I make a hue & cry.
+I didn’t flinch and confidently got up and asked if we could continue to Dhaula or I make a hue & cry.
+It was all or nothing in that moment.

 One of them walked up with a cane in hand and made a waving sound, the door was closed when they started pushing and shoving, resulting in me getting shit scared again.
 Various accusations against me started to fly, one said ‘you have raped my sister’.
 Another said ‘you have stolen ancient jewellery from our home’.
 I understood the grave implications of what that meant and gave my word, saying ‘I give a Rajput’s word, what happened here, stays here.’